VolhaP87/VolhaP87/README.md

 ### Hi there!
 I'm Volha 👋

 Data Scientist with a Bachelor’s degree and a background in forensic science.
 Possess strong analytical and problem-solving skills.
 Enjoy challenging concepts.
-Pursue the excellence in my work.
+Committed to excellence in all that I do.
 ***

 #### Get In Touch 📫